Meet the six recipients of the 2022 Brian Maxwell Memorial Scholarship HERE.

 Teacher-Coaches are asked to identify one male and/or one female from each school who meet the criteria and encourage the student-candidate to apply by the deadline.

-Applications should be sent via email to [email protected].
+Applications should be sent as ONE attachment via email to [email protected]

 OFSAA Staff will select a date for the Scholarship Presentation to take place (likely the end of July or early August).